 encryption as this can cause an unacceptable delay in the transmission between sites.

-Again, users should get their Service Provider to provide them with a fixed IP address
+conferencing.
+Again, users should get their DSL Service Provider to provide them with a fixed Public IP address

 for their xDSL Modem/Router/Firewall.
 Most xDSL Modems now incorporate a Router and Firewall.
-Depending upon whether the Video Conferencing system is
+Depending upon

-based).
+or outside on the Internet (non-PC based).
 Otherwise, too many Firewall ports may have to be opened in order to

-H.323 is the ITU standard used for Internet conferencing and includes:
+H.323 is the ITU standard used for Internet conferencing

 H.261 - video codec for audiovisual services at p x 64Kbps.

 H.263 - video codec for narrow telecommunications channels at < 64 Kbps.